-The course will have numerous handouts and case studies that will be used to stimulate class discussion.
-It is your responsibility to obtain all handouts if class periods are missed.
-Information will be available in eLearning.
-Numerous presentations will be used to compliment the course with current material and most speakers will provide copies of materials for posting on eLearning.
+Information will be available in eLearning for the course.
+Numerous presentations will be used to compliment the course with current material and speakers will provide copies of materials for posting on eLearning.

-Course Contents

-Class Audit Project:
+Course Contents Class Audit Project:

 One of the most beneficial portions of the class is to get actual internal audit work experience.
 We have integrated actual internal audit work experience into this class since the first year of starting the program.
 Since the program has grown we have also made this into an even more beneficial experience for you while assisting some audit organizations complete their audit plans.
-You have the opportunity to work on an audit with UTD, UT Southwestern Medical, City of Garland, VHA, Novation, Ft.
-Worth ISD, Parkland Hospital, and Susan G. Komen Foundation.
+You may have the opportunity to work on an audit with some of the leading internal audit functions in the Dallas / Fort Worth area.
 You must interview to work on this assignment with one of these audit groups.
 You can also choose not to work on an audit with one of these groups and work on the alternative project.
 During the first and second class you will receive more information about the audits along with the requirements of the audit.
 If you miss either of these two classes you should take this course in a subsequent semester.
 Typically the audits will require 5 to 10 hours outside of class per week.
 Usually the team selects a day of the week to work together, but it is up to the team and will be addressed as part of the interview process.